netadao/dao-contracts/migration/README.md

 ## Step 5: migrate dao framework from v1 -> v2

 ## Syntax Bug: Incosistent internal proposal-id syntaxt for pre-propose & proposal contracts
 Testing proposals post v1-> v2 migration revealed logs emitted from the pre-propose module containing a proposal id incosistent with the correct proposal id.

-This may introduce complexity for any custom pre-propose logic that may be introduced in the future, however does not seem to impact any of the voting workflow, inculding any refunding necessary for proposal deposits. (confirmed in tests)

-### Remedy
-A future migration of the v2 proposal contract to internally reflect the correct value for the pre-proposal contract may be necessary.
-This approach avoids customizing the existing v1-v2 migration workflow already production ready for daos.
+This syntax issue is only introduced during the first proposal after migration.
+All future pre-proposal logs will contain the correct value.